 Victoria Cianciulli, BBA ’11, within several months of earning a Bachelor of Business Administration from the Fox School in 2011, took an entry level role as a marketing coordinator with Comcast Spotlight, the Philadelphia-based global telecommunications conglomerate’s advertising sales division.
 Her current title is senior sales marketing specialist.

-She started her MS in Marketing Communications at the Fox School two-and-a-half years ago.
-But when the Strategic Advertising and Marketing program launched, she switched degrees because it was the optimal fit for the career she’s pursuing.
+She started her MS in Marketing Communications at Fox, but when she heard about the Strategic Advertising and Marketing program, she switched degrees because it was the optimal fit for the career she’s pursuing.

 “It couldn’t have been more perfect,” says Cianciulli.
 “Temple is the only school with a specialized program like this.
 Being in the workforce while participating in this program has helped everything click.
 I find myself constantly applying subjects from class to my job and the real world.”